 BA (Hons) with Integrated Foundation

-The BA (Hons) Graphic & Digital Design with Integrated Foundation includes one year of studies at the foundation level and is designed for those who do not meet the requirements for direct entry to the BA (Hons) Graphic & Digital Design.
+The BA (Hons) Graphic & Digital Design with Integrated Foundation is designed for those who do not meet the requirements for direct entry to the BA (Hons) Graphic & Digital Design.
+It includes one year of studies at the foundation level and then a further three years at BA level.

 This is a full time four year programme, comprising of one year of foundation studies followed by three years of study at degree level.